 What are your favorite apps for post-processing?

-All of the photos I’ve taken with my iPhone 6 are edited with Afterlight, and about 98% are also edited with VSCO filters.
+All of the photos I’ve taken with my iPhone 6 are edited with the Afterlight photo editor.
+And about 98% are also edited with VSCO filters.
 Most of the photos taken with my 4s were edited with either Snapseed or Filterstorm and VSCO filters.
-I’m a VSCO addict.
+I’m a VSCO app addict.

 Occasionally, I use Lens Distortions which is an amazing app for adding light or fog effects.
 TouchRetouch is a great app for removing anything you don’t want in a shot, from people to electrical wires.
 I also use Diptic for mirror edits.